Water Saving Irrigation: 2026 Guide for West Texas Homes

 What is Distribution Uniformity (DU)?

 Distribution uniformity is a measurement of how evenly your sprinklers apply water across a zone.
 A system with high DU provides the same amount of water to every blade of grass.
 Low DU creates wet spots and dry spots.
-This is a problem because you’re forced to overwater the entire zone just to keep the driest patch green, wasting a tremendous amount of water.
+This is a problem because you are forced to overwater the entire zone just to keep the driest patch green, wasting a tremendous amount of water.

 What is a Cycle and Soak Schedule?

-If you have clay soil or sloped areas, you’ve probably seen water running off your lawn and into the street.
+If you have clay soil or sloped areas, you have probably seen water running off your lawn and into the street.
 A cycle and soak schedule solves this.
 Instead of running a zone for 20 minutes straight, you break it into shorter cycles (like four 5 minute runs) with a “soak” period in between.
 This gives the soil time to absorb the water, virtually eliminating runoff and waste.

 Using a Water Budget for Seasonal Changes